All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 vinegar pie

-I was looking at Pinterest for cool new recipes out there and I stumbled upon The Southern Lady Cooks and this Vinegar Pie.
+I was looking at Pinterest for cool new recipes and stumbled upon The Southern Lady Cooks and this Vinegar Pie.

 My first thought was YUCK.

-So, I kept on looking but I couldn’t stop thinking about it.
+So, I kept looking but couldn’t stop thinking about it.

 Who’s ready to try this?